 Academic Decathlon Lecture Day

-“We are grateful to the local experts and professors who generously shared their knowledge and expertise with our students to help them prepare for the Academic Decathlon,” said Massetti.
+“We are grateful to all of the speakers who generously shared their knowledge, expertise, and time with our students,” said Massetti.

 Recordings of the lectures are still available to schools that wish to purchase them.
 Coaches can click on the PayPal link above or contact Kristi Winter at Madera County Superintendent of Schools, 559-662-3873, for more information.

 Academic Decathlon students are studying the art, economics, language and literature, math, music, science, and social science of the Cold War.
 Testing will take place on February 6, 2021.
 The speech, interview and essay competitions will be held a couple of weeks before testing.
 This year Madera County has eight schools participating.